Picks and Profits: Full Sunday Slate

-Yes, it’s a full slate and we’re all going to have fun watching the Sunday Night Football game and let’s see if the Jets can knock off the Packers, etc. But, I’ve really only got eyes for the game of the year so far - the Buffalo Bills coming in as three point favorites against the Kansas City Chiefs with the highest over/under total of the week at 54.
-This is a rematch of the AFC Divisional round playoff game from a year ago that ended with an insane flurry of points, ultimately coming down to the coin toss.
+This year, I’m laying out my favorite bets on Sunday mornings over on the 2nd City Gridiron YouTube page (10 am CT).
+With that format, I have some freedom to make full, half, and even double bets for games I really feel good about.
+The result has been +7 units through 6 weeks.
+Nothing to write home about (the stamp would cut into your winnings!) but not too shabby either.

-The Chiefs survived a tough divisional game against the Raiders while the Bills coasted to an easy blowout win against the Steelers last week.
-That kind of thing may be a bit overblown, but when you’re looking for any edge you can get, I’ll at least consider it.
-The Bills have blown out three teams with a close win against the Ravens and a close loss in Miami.
-I believe they’re the best team in the league and like the Chiefs taking things out on the Bucs a couple weeks ago, I think the Bills want some revenge from last year.
-Give me the Bills -3 and despite that giant total number, I’ll take the over.
-It’s way more fun to cheer for points.
+This week I find myself wanting to bet the moneyline on some underdogs, juice up the winnings.
+The early going has seen plenty of upsets and if you can hit some dogs, that will make your week positive in a hurry.
+I think the juice on the Texans at +255 is worth a shot on the road against the Raiders.

-Check out where the rest of our writers are at with their picks this week and hit up the comments below to let us know your picks.
+Check out where the rest of our writers are at this week and hit up the comments below to let us know your picks.

 You can find the latest on tonight’s game right here from our partners over at DraftKings Sportsbook.